mikepultz/netdns2/README.md

 ### <a name="dot"></a>DNS over TLS (DoT)

-DNS over TLS (DoT) is supported since NetDNS2 v2.0, and requires the [OpenSSL](https://www.php.net/manual/en/book.openssl.php) extension.
+DNS over TLS (DoT) is supported since NetDNS2 v2.0, and requires the <a href="https://www.php.net/manual/en/book.openssl.php" target="_blank">OpenSSL</a> extension.

 To enable DoT, simply set the `use_tls` option to true, for example: